Martian Through Georgia

 Martian Through Georgia is a Warner Bros.
 Looney Tunes cartoon, directed by Chuck Jones, Maurice Noble (credited as a co-director), and Abe Levitow, released on December 29, 1962.
-The title is a play on the American Civil War song "Marching Through Georgia", as well as a punny allusion to the character and setting of the short.
+The title is a play on the American Civil War song "Marching Through Georgia", as well as a punny allusion to the character, setting, and basic plot premise of the short.

 Plot

 The cartoon begins with a narrator describing the life of a bored Martian living in a perfect society on his planet.
 Uninterested in his advanced abilities and rejecting love, he seeks excitement elsewhere.
 Flying to Earth, he lands in Atlanta, where he is mistaken for a monster, leading to chaos and his imprisonment.

 Confused, he tries to fit in but inadvertently causes havoc, believing he is destroying the supposed "monster".
 Realizing he is the monster, he contemplates suicide until the narrator reminds him of love.
 He returns home, realizing he is loved, and finds happiness again.
 The narrator concludes that with love, no one will be bored on Mars.